denizk0461/weserplaner/README.md

 The colour scheme is inspired by the University of Bremen's colour scheme, as well as the city of Bremen's colour scheme.
 The logo represents both the University of Bremen as well as (kind of) the Weserstadion, our local sports stadium.

-I admit the Weserstadion idea came to me after I had created the logo.
+I admit the Weserstadion idea only came to me after I had created the logo.

 ![WeserPlaner app icon](https://denizk0461.github.io/weserplaner_app_icon.png)